Save Presentations in Java

 }

-It is possible to save a presentation to a stream by passing an output stream to the Presentation class Save method.
-There are many types of streams to which a presentation can be saved.
-In the below example we have created a new Presentation file, add text in shape and Save the presentation to the stream.
+You can save a presentation to a stream by passing an output stream to the Presentation class’s save method.
+A presentation can be written to many stream types.
+In the example below, we create a new presentation and save it to a file stream.

-// Instantiate a Presentation object that represents a PPT file
+// Instantiate the Presentation class that represents a presentation file.

 try {